mikeferguson/buildbot-ros/README.md

 docs.

 ##Design Overview
-Buildbot uses a single master, and possibly multiple slaves.
-At present, the setup described below will create a single slave on the same machine as the master.
-All of the setup is done under a 'buildbot' user account, and we use virtualenv so that your machine setup is not affected.
+Buildbot uses a single master, and possibly multiple machines building.
+At present, the setup described below will do all builds on the same machine as the master.
+All of the setup is done under a 'buildbot' user account, and we use virtualenv and cowbuilder so that your machine setup is not affected.

-There are several job types available:
+There are several 'builder' types available:
  * Debbuild - turns a gbp repository into a set of source and binary debs for a specific ROS distro and Ubuntu release.
-In the future, this should be triggered by rosdistro updates, currently it is a nightly job.
+This is currently run in a nightly build, with a pre-determined, hard-coded dependency order.
+In the future, this should be triggered by rosdistro updates and use rosdistro and catkin to determine the build order.
- * Buildtest - checks out a branch of a repository, builds, and runs tests.
+ * Buildtest - this is a standard continuous integration testing setup.
+Checks out a branch of a repository, builds, and runs tests using catkin.
 Triggered by a commit to the watched branch of the repository.
+In the future, this could also be triggered by a post commit hook giving even faster response time to let you know that you broke the build or tests (buildbot already has nice GitHub post-commit hooks available).
  * Docbuild - are built and uploaded to the master.
+Currently triggered nightly and generating only the doxygen/epydoc/sphinx documentation (part of the docs you find on ros.org).
+Uses rosdoc_lite.
-Currently triggered nightly.
-In the future, a more elegant way of locating files correctly should be used.
+   Presently, I do a soft link from my Apache server install to the /home/buildbot/buildbot-ros/docs directory, but in the future, a more elegant solution to this should be implemented.

+There are also several builders that are not directly related to ROS, but generally useful:
+ * Launchpad - sometimes you need a regular old debian that just happens to not be available.
+This builder is called 'launchpad_debbuild' because I mainly use it to build sourcedebs from Launchpad into binaries, however, it can be used with any sourcedeb source.

+Clearly, this is still a work in progress, but setup is fairly quick for a small set of projects.
+By adding rosdistro parsing and automatic job configuration, this framework could also do much projects pretty well.

 ##Comparison with ROS buildfarm
 Buildbot-ROS uses mostly the same underlying tools as the ROS buildfarm. _Bloom_ is still used to create gbp releases. _git-buildpackage_ is used to generate debians from the _Bloom_ releases, using _cowbuilder_ to build in a chroot rather than _pbuilder_. _reprepro_ is used to update the APT repository.
+Docs are generated using _rosdoc_lite_

 ###Major differences from the ROS buildfarm:
  * Buildbot is completely configured in Python.
 Thus, the configuration for any build is simply a